CodeYourFuture/syllabus/docs/git/terminal/lesson.md

 <TabItem value="exercise">

 :::tip Exercise

 Make the command line do something!

-It's really really hard to break something in the terminal by mistake.
+It's quite hard to break something in the terminal by mistake.

-I want you to try and type random words into the terminal.
-Stop after five minutes or until you get the terminal to respond to you.
+Let's try with this list of words.
+Some of them will work, others won't.
+I'd like you to find out which are valid commands.

+- hello, computer
+- take_over_world
+- git
+- email
+- bash
+- run
+- keyboard

 :::

 </TabItem>